Pylons/pyramid_formish/docs/index.rst

 - Provide a *display method* for the form.

-- Provide one or more *handlers* for the form's actions after succesful validation.
+- Provide one or more *handlers* for the form's actions that are invoked by :mod:`repoze.bfg.formish` after succesful validation.

 A form controller may also (but commonly does not) provide a method that does custom validation of a form submission.

+Each responsibility of a form controller is fulfilled by a *method* of the form controller.
+This is of course not the only way to factor this particular problem (for example, it would have been possible to have a single method responsible for both returning fields and widgets), but the division seems to be the "least worst" way to factor the problem.
+The division makes the form controller testable; in particular, the only *conditions* in form controller methods are pure business logic conditions, not "framework meta" conditions (such as "is this a POST request?").

 Form Controller Constructor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~